Login Sign in

 • Selamectin

-Some of these products require veterinary approval and prescription, while others do not.
-Regardless of what product you use on your cat, it is very important to be sure that the product is labeled specifically for cats, NOT dogs.
+Some of these products need veterinary approval and prescription, while others don’t.
+Regardless of what product you use, it’s important to ensure the product is labeled specifically for cats, NOT dogs.
 If your cat is given a dog product, it could be deadly.

 General Cost to Treat Lice on Cats

 Flea products cost approximately $15 per dose, so treatment of each cat will cost approximately $45.
-With a veterinary examination and quick microscope test, your total costs will be approximately $150.
+With a veterinary examination and quick microscope test, your total costs will be about $150.

-Keep in mind that some cats may have other underlying medical conditions or, if they have matted fur, may require professional grooming that will add to the costs.
+Some cats may have other underlying medical conditions or, if they have matted fur, may need professional grooming that will add to the costs.

 How to Prevent Cat Lice

-Applying a monthly flea preventive onto your cat will prevent fleas as well as lice infestation, even after direct exposure.
+Applying a monthly flea preventive will ward off fleas as well as lice infestations, even after direct exposure.
 All cats should be fed a high quality diet, and their home should be generally clean and tidy.
 Regular veterinary care on a yearly basis will ensure that your cat stays healthy.